programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}

-Once you have 'published' your repository it will be viewable at Github's website.
+Once you have 'published' your repository it will be viewable on your profile at GitHub's website.
 It is possible to setup a private repository on Github but this requires you to have a premium account.
 To quickly view your repository online you can use the repository menu and choose 'View on GitHub'.
 This will bring you straight to your repository online.

-At the moment we are only recording our changes locally.
-We may be happy to only store our changes locally (it is still important to back our files up) but we may want to upload our repository onto Github to make it public or to have it stored outside of our computer.
-The process of doing this through GitHub Desktop is straight forward.
-On GitHub Desktop you 'publish' repositories.
-This will **push** your repository from your computer to the Github website and set up a **remote** repository in the process.

-{% include figure.html src="../images/getting-started-with-github-desktop-4.png" caption="Publishing a repository" %}

-Once you have 'published' your repository it will be viewable at Github's website.
-It is possible to setup a private repository on GitHub but this requires you to pay.
-To quickly view your repository online you can use the repository menu.
-This will bring you straight to your repository online.

 {% include figure.html src="../images/getting-started-with-github-desktop-5.png" caption="Repository menu" %}

-You can now see your document in your online repository
+You can now see your document in your online repository.

 {% include figure.html src="../images/getting-started-with-github-desktop-6.png" caption="The online repository you have published" %}

 Once your document is online you will have to sync your local changes to reflect these changes on the GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.
 On GitHub desktop this process is simplified by using a sync option rather than using the **push** and **pull** commands used on the command line.
 You will see a 'sync' button on GitHub Desktop.
 This will ensure your local (computer) and remote (GitHub server) repositories are the same.
 If you want to work on your document before 'publishing it' you can choose to make commits without syncing.
 This will allow you to implement version control early on whilst keeping the changes local to your computer initially.

 ### Making Changes Remotely